Koszul self duality of manifolds: Verdier Duality

 \begin{dfn} Let $P$ be the parametrized spectrum over $X \times X$ given by In other words, $P|_{(x,y)}= \Sigma^\infty_+ \mathrm{Path}(x,y)$ \end{dfn}

-\begin{lem} For a parametrized spectrum $q$ over $X$ which is level-fibrant, there is an equivalence of parametrized spectra which on the fiber over $x$ is induced by evaluation at the constant path at $x$. \end{lem}
+\begin{lem} For a parametrized spectrum $q$ over $X$ which is level-h-fibrant, there is an equivalence of parametrized spectra which on the fiber over $x$ is induced by evaluation at the constant path at $x$. \end{lem}

 \begin{proof}